The Fall 2025 CAIDP Team is comprised of

 Christabel is an Advocate of the Supreme Court of Bangladesh.
 She holds an Advanced Certification in AI Policy from CAIDP.
 She has experience working across South-Asia and the Middle-East with multinational corporations, the WHO, IDLO and in private practice.
 She completed her LL.M in Technology Law & Policy as a merit scholar from Georgetown University Law Center.
 She also completed a masters in law & economics as an Erasmus Mundus scholar.
 Christabel commits time as General Secretary of Vattara Hope Foundation, a non-profit that runs the School of Hope (founded in 1990) for slum children in Dhaka and Executive Member, Board of Trustees of World Concern Bangladesh operating micro-finance for ultra-poor in Bangladesh.

-Dr. Grace Thomson, Research Group Coordinator
+Dr. Grace Thomson, Policy Clinic Coordinator

 Grace advises on strategy, governance, and policy for AI in Education and public innovation.
 She founded the AI Academy and is an Advisory Board member of the AI Education Forum in the UAE.
 She is a member of the UNESCO/IESALC Implementation Group on Ethics, Safety, and Inclusion and a Mentor for the Diploma en Gobernabilidad e Innovación Pública (CAF-Universidad Complutense de Madrid).
 Grace attained the CAIDP AI Policy Certificates with Distinction and joined the Policy Group, where she led statements to the UK government on AI governance.
 She was designated a Research Fellow by the CAIDP Board.